 Be advised that this is Submittable’s kickoff with Discover too.
 While you’re busy shopping and saving, planning and prepping for the perfect submission spree to your dream organizations, our crew will be hustling behind the scenes to make Discover even better.

-Let us know how it’s working for you, and share suggestions for our team as they continue to develop and improve this new feature.
+Let us know how it’s working for you as we continue to develop and improve this new feature.
 Please be in touch.